image

 Phthalates - AVOID

 Government regulation in various jurisdictions is slowly phasing out phthalates.
 However, even though the label may say no phthalates, the chances are the ingredients in your products have passed through plastic tubes or glass containing phthalates.
-At Tirtyl, we performed a long-list of independent third-party tests, one of which showed no traces of phthalates in our Tirtyl Tabs :)
+At Skipper, we performed a long-list of independent third-party tests, one of which showed no traces of phthalates in our Skipper tabs.

 Water - SAFE of course, just don’t pay for it!